AdobeDocs/experience-platform.en/help/data-governance/api/marketing-actions.md

 ## Getting started

-The API endpoints used in this guide is part of the [Policy Service API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/dule-policy-service.yaml).
-Before continuing, please review the [getting started guide](./getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.
+The API endpoints used in this guide are part of the [[!DNL Policy Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/dule-policy-service.yaml).
+Before continuing, please review the [getting started guide](./getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any [!DNL Experience Platform] API.

 ## Retrieve a list of marketing actions {#list}